Number 609 - Bryan Adams

 Genre:Pop

 Vinyl was so cool, the sleeve jackets, the lyrics sheet even the smell of the vinyl itself.
-The first album i ever purchased was (not by choice) "Long Run", if "Bat out of Hell" by had not have sold out, i would have bought that instead.
+The first album i ever purchased was (not by choice) The Eagles "Long Run", if "Bat out of Hell" by Meatloaf had not have sold out, i would have bought that instead.
 Irony is, after all these years, it is a tattoo of an Eagle i wear and not some satanic figure riding a Harley through hell. (although that still quite appeals)

 By the way @ Rolling "granny" Stone just released (fans voted with R Stone help) The 25 Greatest Slow Dance Songs.
 I would be more curious if this list was votes by the sexes.